Standards Committee

 II.C.
 Submit request for Council approval to undertake project

-II.C.2.
-Make assignment to primary group for development.
+II.C.1.
+Make assignment to primary group for development

-For approved standards development projects, the Standards Committee co-chairs will prepare a draft charge for the development and review team and make recommendations for its membership.
+For standards without an existing technical subcommittee or other group, the Standards Committee co-chairs will prepare a draft charge for the development and review team and make recommendations for its membership.
 In most cases, the members of the proposing group will be included in the recommendation for membership of the development and review team.
 The charge must then be approved by the SAA Council before the SAA vice president / president-elect appoints the chair(s) and members of the development and review team.
-Once the standard is adopted, the team will be disbanded by the SAA Council and the Council will create a technical subcommittee to maintain and review the adopted standard (see V.C.I.).
+Once the standard is adopted, the team will be disbanded by the SAA Council and the Council will either assign the standard to an existing component group or create a technical subcommittee to maintain and review the adopted standard (see V.C.I.).

 III.
 Standards Development Process